Alice Lounsberry: Career

-Throughout their relationship, the two female authors published three books together: "A Guide to the Wild Flowers" (1899) "A Guide to the Trees" (1900), and "Southern Wild Flowers & Trees" (1901) (The Daily Gardener).
+Lounsberry and Rowan published three books together: A Guide to the Wild Flowers (1899), A Guide to the Trees (1900), and Southern Wild Flowers & Trees (1901).
 Their three works together were unique in the world of botanical writing: the books were formatted as a biological field guide, organized by the habitat in which the plant species lived.
-This was an interesting approach, as neither woman had a scientific background, but saw this feature as an important characteristic of the plants they studied, and the value behind formatting their books in this way.

-Lounsberry wrote several more works on botany and gardening, but none seemed to enjoy the popularity of her works with Rowan, based on their abundance on the used book market, circa 2006.
+Lounsberry wrote several more works on botany and gardening, but none reached the popularity of her works with Rowan, based on their abundance on the used book market, circa 2006.

-Published Works
+Published works

 Published works by Alice Lounsberry include: